endurantgames/cosmiclegends/src/classes/paragon.md

     and you can't use any Power Words.
 Each later Hero Phase that you don't make a move, add the Volume to the Teamwork Pool.

+    If one of your teammates uses their move to remove the source of your weakness, your Might and Health are immediately restored to their maximum values.
 ::::::::::::::::::::::::::::::::::::::::::

 ### Volume 1 Abilities